 - Use writing as a study tool to clarify and remember information.

 In many states, students in grades eleven and twelve take standardized writing assessments, either with pencil and paper or on a computer.
 While tests vary, students are typically given questions about grammar and mechanics, as well as timed essay-writing exercises in which they must write an essay in response to a writing prompt.
 On 11th and 12th grade essay writing tests, students demonstrate their ability to produce an effective composition for a specific purpose, as well as their command of the conventions of spelling, capitalization, punctuation, grammar, usage, and sentence structure.

 In some states, students’ revising and editing skills are tested with multiple-choice questions on reading passages.
 Students are asked to indicate how a particular sentence might be corrected or improved or how the organization or development of a paragraph might be strengthened.
 Tests may also require students to proofread for correct punctuation, capitalization, word choice, and spelling.
-Another type of question asks students to write a summary statement in response to a reading passage.
+Another type of question asks students to write a summary statement in response to 11th and 12th grade reading passages.
 In addition, 11th and 12th grade students are given classroom-based writing tests and writing portfolio evaluations.

 State writing assessments are correlated to state writing standards.
 These standards-based tests measure what students know in relation to what they’ve been taught.
 If students do well on school writing assignments, they should do well on such a test.
 Educators consider standards-based tests to be the most useful as these tests show how each student is meeting grade-level expectations.
 These assessments are designed to pinpoint where each student needs improvement and help teachers tailor instruction to fit individual needs.
 State departments of education usually include information on writing standards and writing assessments on their websites, including testing guidelines and sample questions.